2014 Coach Development Programme

-The Waikato Rugby Union will continue to support all coaches at all levels with a variety of coach development workshops, courses and general assistance.
+The Waikato Rugby Union is dedicated to developing rugby coaches with a variety of coach development workshops, courses and general assistance.

 Coach Development Series

 These are a series of practical and theory based workshops that are open to all coaches.
-These sessions will always be on a Monday, 6.30pm at Waikato Stadium and will run for 15 weeks throughout the season.
 Sessions will be advertised by email and posted on the WRU website www.mooloocommunityrugby.co.nz.

 The Coach Development Series will be a mixture of practical coaching workshops designed for coaches of all levels and presentations by coaches that have coached at the professional level.